Samualjensen/work-day-scheduler/README.md

 ## Installation

-No intallation needed, simply use the url provoded above and begin your scheduling adventure.
+No intallation needed, simply use the url provoded above and let your scheduling adventure begin.

 ## Usage